Lissotesta micra

 Lissotesta micra, common name the tiny false top shell, is a species of sea snail, a marine gastropod mollusk, unassigned in the superfamily Seguenzioidea.

 Description

 The shell grows to a height of 1.3 mm.
+Its shell is colourless (transparent) when fresh, and becomes opaque white with age.

 Distribution

 This marine species occurs off Tasmania and off New South Wales, Australia.